 What to do in Japan in summer?

-1. Get a taste of nagashi somen - flowing noodles!
+1. Get a taste of nagashi somen — the flowing noodles!

 Make tempura and try nagashi somen in Tokyo

-In this cooking class near Shibuya, you’ll master the basics of making fresh tempura, try to catch noodles as they flow down a slide — a traditional summer activity — and learn all about Japanese summer cuisine and culture.
+In this cooking class near Shibuya, you will learn the basics of making fresh tempura, try to catch noodles as they flow down a slide and discover more about Japanese summer cuisine and culture.
+Catching the noodles is a traditional summer activity and part of the fun.

 Try traditional nagashi somen experience in Beppu

-For an even more authentic version of nagashi somen with real bamboo, head to the onsen town of Beppu, where noodles will flow in ice-cold water towards your chopsticks.
-Catch them (if you can), then dip them in sauce and feel refreshed with every mouthful.
+For a more authentic nagashi somen with real bamboo, head to the onsen town of Beppu.
+Here, noodles will flow through ice-cold water toward your chopsticks.
+Catch them if you can, then dip them in sauce and enjoy a refreshing summer meal.

 Experience a sand bath and nagashi somen in Kagoshima

-In this unique Kagoshima tour, you’ll get to explore a katsuobushi factory, learn about the production process, visit a roadside station (michi no eki) for local produce, and that’s not all…
+In this unique Kagoshima tour, you will explore a katsuobushi factory, learn about the production process and visit a roadside station, known as michi no eki, to browse local produce.

 You’ll also be buried up to your neck in the healing sand baths of Ibusuki before visiting a geothermal steam cooking area for lunch.
-Here, you’ll get to choose between the summer specialty of nagashi somen or the regional specialty of katsuobushi ramen.
+There, you can choose between the summer specialty of nagashi somen or the regional favorite of katsuobushi ramen.

-Read more: Best Things To Do in Japan in the Summer: Festivals, Flower Fields & Seasonal Foods
+Read more about Japan in the Summer: Festivals, Flower Fields & Seasonal Foods

 2. Join a summer festival

-They’re also a great chance to get dressed up in traditional kimono and eat Japanese street food.
-And who doesn’t want more excuses to do that?
+They’re also a great opportunity to dress up in traditional kimono and enjoy Japanese street food.
+And who doesn’t want more reasons to do that?

-Find out more: Hanabi Matsuri: 10 Summer Firework Festivals in Japan
+Find out more: 10 Summer Firework Festivals in Japan

 3. Try Japanese summer foods

-Along with nagashi somen, this season brings with a wide variety of dishes that symbolize Japanese summer:
+Along with nagashi somen, summer brings a wide variety of dishes that symbolize Japanese summer:

-• Kakigori shaved ice: Shaved ice is absolutely everywhere during the hotter months, cooling off travelers and locals with a frosty, sweet treat — think ice topped with syrups, fresh fruit, condensed milk and more.
+Kakigori shaved ice: Shaved ice is everywhere during the hotter months, helping travelers and locals cool down with a frosty sweet treat.
+Think ice topped with syrups, fresh fruit, condensed milk and more.

-• Zaru soba / udon: It’s everything you love about soba and udon noodles, served cold!
-Placed on a bamboo tray and dipped into a broth, it’s instantly refreshing and filling.
+Zaru soba / udon: All the flavors you love from soba and udon noodles, served cold!
+Placed on a bamboo tray and dipped into a broth, this dish is both refreshing and filling.

-• Watermelon: Watermelon, or suica, is another classic Japanese summer snack.
-Gigantic (and expensive) watermelons are split between families and friends, while shops have a plethora or melon-flavored goodies to try.
+Watermelon: Watermelon, or suika, is another classic Japanese summer snack.
+Large and often expensive watermelons are shared between family and friends, while shops offer a wide range of melon-flavored treats to try.

 Find out more: 10 Best Japanese Summer Foods